Simon-dl/Full_Math_CS_Guide/README.md

 # Comp-Sci
    **How to go through compsci:**

    Linearly focus on the C++ course to data structures and then algorithms.
-Once you have taken the C++ course and learned the data structures, take both a python course to learn syntax and how computers work courses.
-Then read the algorithms book and implement them in C++ and Python (when done with the python syntax).
+Once you have taken the C++ course and learned the data structures, take both a python course to learn syntax and the how computers work courses.
+Then read the algorithms book and implement them in C++ and Python.

    Most of what is available for you to learn in computer science will be bottlenecked by your understanding of math, so do put in a good amount of your study time (however long you set for yourself) there.

-   Once you have made it a good way through how to prove it you can start reading theory of computation, you can read it before, just be prepared for some math.
+   Once you understand proofs you can start reading theory of computation, you can read it before, just be prepared for some new looking math.

    Once you have past linear algebra and multivariate calc you can start information theory.
+Then on ML and AI which I will be adding soon.

    **Required:**